John Horam: Conservative

 Horam joined the Conservative Party shortly before the 1987 election and in 1991 was selected as the Conservative candidate for Orpington, famous for the Liberal by-election victory when Harold Macmillan was Prime Minister.
 He won the 1992 election with a majority of 12,935 over the Liberal Democrats.
 When Tony Blair triumphed in 1997 Horam held the seat with a reduced majority.
 In 2001 when William Hague was the Conservative leader he held on by only 269 votes.
 In 2005 however he increased his majority to 4,947 over the longstanding Liberal Democrat candidate Chris Maines.
 The seat has remained Conservative ever since.
 Despite his constituency being only a short train journey from the House of Commons, Horam claimed expenses for the second home that he maintained there.

 Ministerial positions

-In March 1994 Horam was appointed Parliamentary Under Secretary of State, Office of Public Service and Science in the Cabinet Office.
-In November 1995 he moved sideways to become Parliamentary Under Secretary of State at the Department of Health.
+In March 1994 Horam was appointed Parliamentary Under-Secretary of State, Office of Public Service and Science in the Cabinet Office.
+In November 1995 he moved sideways to become Parliamentary Under-Secretary of State at the Department of Health.
 Here he had 31 different areas of responsibility but had two particularly large policy areas: reorganising Community Health Councils and establishing the Private Finance Initiative in health.
 He occupied this position until the Conservative defeat in the 1997 election.
+He is the only MP in recent times who has served as a Minister for both major parties.